nixworks/public/news/2015/09/27/README.md

 ##### Libyan Civil War (2014-present)
 ### [Ten people are dead in Benghazi as a result of fighting between Islamic State in Iraq and the Levant and Libyan government forces over the weekend. ](/news/2015/09/27/ten-people-are-dead-in-benghazi-as-a-result-of-fighting-between-islamic-state-in-iraq-and-the-levant-and-libyan-government-forces-over-the-w.md)
-_Context: Islamic State in Iraq and the Levant, Benghazi, internationally-recognized government, Libyan Civil War (2014-present)_
+_Context: Libyan Civil War (2014-present), Islamic State in Iraq and the Levant, internationally-recognized government, Benghazi_

 ##### European migration crisis
 ### [A boat carrying Syrian migrants sinks in the Aegean Sea between Turkey and Greece with seventeen people on board. ](/news/2015/09/27/a-boat-carrying-syrian-migrants-sinks-in-the-aegean-sea-between-turkey-and-greece-with-seventeen-people-on-board.md)
-_Context: Turkey, Aegean Sea, Greece, European migration crisis, Syrian_
+_Context: Turkey, European migration crisis, Syrian, Aegean Sea, Greece_

 ##### Australia
 ### [The government of Australia refuses entry to American singer Chris Brown because of his 2009 conviction for domestic violence against his then girlfriend Rihanna. ](/news/2015/09/27/the-government-of-australia-refuses-entry-to-american-singer-chris-brown-because-of-his-2009-conviction-for-domestic-violence-against-his-th.md)